 This guide will walk you through how to increase your chances of success with a social contest so that you can attract and convert more targeted leads.

 The Contest Page

+The first thing is to start with a great competition idea.
 One of the most important parts of every contest is the contest page.
 The contest page is where users will come to learn about your contest, be convinced whether they want to participate or not, and then submit their details in order to enter.

-It's important that contest page is designed using the same color scheme and branding as your website, blog, or social media pages.
+It’s important that the contest page is designed using the same color scheme and branding as your website, blog, or social media pages.
 This will allow for a smooth transition and more continuity between the contest and your different channels.

 Successful contest pages should also make it clear:

 - What users need to do to enter

 It should also be clear when the contest will be ending.
 Many successful contests will do this by adding a countdown clock.
 This helps to create a sense of urgency for users sitting on the fence about entering and can build up suspense leading toward the end of your campaign.

 Pro tip: Give away a prize that’s closely related to your product or service.
 This will ensure that you only attract users who are genuinely interested in your business instead of a generic prize.